flambard/CLERIC/README.md

 How to install
 --------------

-CLERIC is easily installed with [Quicklisp](http://www.quicklisp.org/) or [ASDF-Install](http://common-lisp.net/project/asdf-install/).
+CLERIC is easily installed with [Quicklisp](http://www.quicklisp.org/).

-Using Quicklisp:

     > (ql:quickload :cleric)

-Using ASDF-Install:

-    > (asdf-install:install :cleric)

-One can also [download](http://common-lisp.net/project/cleric/releases/) a tarball and untar it where ASDF can find it.

 To check out the latest code, use git: